Grimm-Reaperr/Seedswild-rec-model/README.md

-# SeedsWild-Rec.-Model-
-The filter option enables the user to select the recommended seeds based on their specific location.
-It's the user's choice to get seed recommendations based on the location or  general seed recommendations.
+🌱 Seedswild Recommendation Model
+The Seedswild model helps users find the right seeds by analyzing key growing factors like soil type, temperature, and humidity.

+New in this version: Location-Based Filtering

+✅ Default mode: Recommends seeds based on general growing conditions and popularity.

+📍 Location mode: When enabled, detects the user's region and recommends seeds suited to local conditions.

+This update makes the system more beginner-friendly and improves accuracy by tailoring suggestions to the user’s actual environment.